What Foods Are High In Oxalates?

 A few simple diet and lifestyle changes can help in cutting down the risk of formation of oxalate stones in your body.

 • Cut down on high-oxalate foods.
 We have already discussed this.
 Reduce your intake of foods high in oxalates.
+Incorporating a kidney stone diet that balances oxalate foods with adequate hydration and other dietary adjustments can further support kidney health and prevent future complications.
 You don’t have to stop consuming these foods (unless your doctor advises otherwise) because most of them are quite healthy and replete with nutrients and antioxidants.

 Kimberly, a blogger, is navigating a complex dietary path as she is currently adhering to a gluten-free, grain-free, dairy-free, and sugar-free, low-oxalate diet.
 On her blog, she notes, “Normally when people go grain free, they rely more on nuts and nut flours, but I can’t do that because of oxalates (i).”
 She revealed coconut flour emerged as a trusted ally, standing in for conventional grain substitutes.